 Children will continue to develop fine and gross motor-skills with a range of multi-sensory activities.
 Handwriting should be discussed within and linked to phonics sessions.
 Teachers and support staff continue to guide children on how to write letters correctly, using a comfortable and efficient pencil grip.
 Children should now be leaving spaces between words accurately.
-By the end of Key Stage 1 children will be able to write legibly, using upper and lower-case letters appropriately and correct spacing between words using a cursive style.
+By the end of Key Stage 1 children will be able to write legibly, using upper and lower-case letters appropriately and correct spacing between words, with some developing their use of the cursive style.